The 2019 KFOG Family Reunion 12 June 2019 11:30 AM - 2:30 PM

 The announcement was made in July at the annual Radio Day By The Bay celebration at the California Historical Radio Society‘s headquarters in Alameda.

 BARHOF Class of 2018 Celebration 13 October 2018 11:30 AM - 2:30 PM

-The Bay Area Radio Hall of Fame’s Class of 2018 Celebration will be held on Saturday, October 20, at the Basque Cultural Center in South San Francisco.
-This year’s inductees, as well as the Sherwood Award winners and the 2018 Legendary Station recipient, will be announced in July at the Radio Day By The Bay
+The Bay Area Radio Hall of Fame’s Class of 2018 Celebration will be held on Saturday, October 13, at the Basque Cultural Center in South San Francisco.
+This year’s inductees, as well as the Sherwood Award winners and the 2018 Legendary Station recipient, were announced on July 21 at the Radio Day By The Bay

 BARHOF 2017 Celebration 23 September 2017 11:30 AM - 2:30 PM

 Join the Broadcast Legends on Saturday, September 23, as we celebrate the newest inductees into the Bay Area Radio Hall of Fame!
 The doors to BARHOF 2017 will open at 11:30 AM, with lunch at noon, followed by the induction ceremony at the Basque Cultural Center in South San Francisco.
 The BARHOF Class of 2017 includes Broadcast

 MARK YOUR SCHEDULE: